This addendum is mostly a compilation of common-sense items. Most

 out of the flowerbeds, but dogs seem to take to both defecating and

-urinating in the pine straw or grass very well.
+urinating in the mulch or grass very well.
 It is also easy to clean up

 that way.